aryazand/hff_tb40e_timeseries/README.md

-# Identifying clusters of transcription start regions in cytomegalovirus genome with similiar activation patterns
+# Identifying clusters of transcription start regions in the cytomegalovirus genome with similiar activation patterns

 Here we will analyze nascent RNA via PRO-seq at different timepoints of cytomegalovirus (CMV) infection of fibroblasts to identifying transcription start regions (TSRs) that follow similar activation patterns.
 We will analyze the PRO-seq dataset is hosted on NCBI GEO GSE185763, which is associated with publication doi: 10.3390/v14040779.